Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused Norse and Latin heroes to not be selectable to play an Earth quest with.
 - Fixed issue which caused fauna heroes to have inventories.
 - Fauna heroes can now enter transport ships.
+- Fixed issue which caused custom heroes to be recruitable at game start even if they were picked to start the game with.

 * Items
 - Added Club weapon.